A raised ranch remodel usually goes wrong at the front door.

 For the broader front-elevation sequence, see what to fix on a ranch house exterior, and what to leave alone.

-Bad Overlay, Better Edit
+Bad Overlay vs. Better Edit

 The worst raised ranch remodels are easy to recognize.